[ Printer Friendly Version ] [ Report Abuse ]

 “Oh, yeah,” Hagrid said and nodded.
 Then, he emptied his cup in one sweep before continuing: “I wasn’ there for the wedding, but I’ve seen photos.
 Remus gave me a few… they’re in tha’ album I got yeh, Harry, do you remember?
 Then yeh know that your mum was very pretty.
 She always was, but more ‘n ever on her wedding day, eh?

 She an’ James were here a couple o’ weeks before tha’ day, actually.
 We had tea, jus’ like now.
 They were havin’ the wedding on the firs’ of September, ‘cause it was the anniversary of the day they firs’ met.
 Of course, Lily thought James was a bloated brat back then.
-I took ‘em across the lake, an’ James nearly pushed Snape in the water.
+I took ‘em across the lake, the firs' years, an’ James nearly pushed Snape in the water.
 Lily was furious – it made your dad mute.
 She was the on’y one who could make ‘im speechless, already when they were eleven.

 Anyway, they had tea with me, ‘cause I couldn’ make it to the wedding, and Dumbledore couldn’ come either.
 The students were comin’ back to Hogwarts that day, so we had to be here.
 And there was a war goin’ on, so they decided to keep it small an' intimate.
 The on’y ones who came were Mr Evans – your aunt refused, of course – an’ Mr and Mrs Potter.
 An’ Sirius, Remus an’ Pettigrew.”